 I have been trained in narrative therapy, emotion-focused therapy, cognitive behavioural therapy, acceptance and commitment therapy, and critical multicultural therapy approaches.

-- Course Instructor, Diversity and Equity in Working with Children and Families Early Childhood Education program, Urawa University (2018-current)
+- Course Instructor, Diversity and Equity in Working with Children and Families, Early Childhood Education program, Urawa University (2018-2023)

 Factor-Inwentash Faculty of Social Work, University of Toronto

 The Factor-Inwentash Faculty of Social Work at the University of Toronto is ranked the number one graduate school of social work in Canada and number two worldwide (2019) and has produced many social work researchers and practitioners.

 With a campus in Toronto, Canada’s largest city, known for its LGBTQ+ advocacy work and active reception of refugees, innovative social work research is conducted in various fields.
 Graduates work across Canada and the world.